MikaelTornwall/timetracker/documentation/documentation.md

 <a name="design"></a>
 ## 7. Design

-Front-end styling library in use is [Foundation by Zurb](https://foundation.zurb.com/).
+Front-end framework in use is [Foundation by Zurb](https://foundation.zurb.com/).
 In addition to that the application uses some custom CSS.

 __Colors:__